-The open exchange of ideas, the freedom of thought and expression and respectful scientific debate are central to the mission of the Flatiron Institute.
+The open exchange of ideas, the freedom of thought and expression and respectful scientific debate are central to the mission of the Simons Foundation and the Flatiron Institute.
 This requires a community that recognizes and respects the inherent worth of every person.

 We do not tolerate: